AprilWei001/NIM/README.md

 * HIGH -- high LD (defined as ldsc > 10) contributes to 9000 causal variants, and low LD SNPs contributes 1000 causal variants,
 * RARE -- rare SNPs (defined as maf <= 0.05) contributes to 9000 causal variants, and common SNPs contributes 1000 causal variants,
 * COMMON -- common SNPs (defined as maf <= 0.05) contributes to 9000 causal variants, and rare SNPs contributes 1000 causal variants,
+*
+Within simAllArchitecture.sh
+hsq="0.5" or "0.2" for high and low heritability simulation ncausal=10000 or 100000 for moderate and high polygenecity simulation

 ## SNP annotation
 ### Ancestry
 We use two annotation of ancestry: neanderthal ancestry and modern human ancestry.
 We first get the list of confident NIMs from [Sankararaman et al 2014](https://www.nature.com/articles/nature12961) in 1KG EUR populations.
 Then we expand it to include all the SNPs in strong LD (r^2 >= 0.99) with any confident NIMs as expanded NIMs with `plink --bfile <qced>  --show-tags <confident NIMs>  --tag-r2 0.99  --tag-kb 200 --out <expanded NIMs>`
+All the SNPs that are not expanded NIMs are annotated as modern human ancestry.

 ### MAF
 We use 5 MAF bins, which split all QC-ed SNPs from low to high MAF into equal sized bins